coh516/sesh.js/README.md

 # sesh.js - super simple session management for node.js with main connection listener instantializer

-this was forked and re-built for the DMT POET project.
-It ads an init function and connects it to a port.
-This allows a simpler method of dealing with the request/response callbacks while proviing sessioning.
+This was forked and re-built for the DMT POET project.
+It ads a singleton init function and connects it to a port.
+This allows a simpler method of dealing with the request/response callbacks while providing sessioning.
-In my DMT POET system, i call the lib sesh.
+In my DMT POET system, I call the lib sesh.
 I'm publishing this standalone in case anyone has any interest.

 ## Installation